 |Cracks in mud flats|

-When a mud flat dries up due to incessant evaporation of water the mud contracts, setting up a uniform tension throughout the area and as a crack opens under tension, the material to either side is compressed perpendicular to the length of the crack.
-Gradually, squeezing builds up.
-The easiest way to relieve this pressure is for a new crack to open at right angles to the first one.
-Such rifts occur simultaneously all over the perched flat and the result is a complex pattern of polygons like the one shown in the accompanying photo.
-In a few cases, some of these cracks may be half a meter wide and double that on depth.
+When a mudflat dries up due to constant evaporation of water, the mud on the upper surface contracts.
+It sets up a uniform tension throughout the area, and as a result, a crack opens under this tension force.
+The material to either side is compressed perpendicular to the length of the crack.
+Gradually, as the squeezing builds up, the easiest way to relieve this pressure is for a new crack to open at right angles to the first one.
+Such rifts co-occur all over the perched flat and the result is an intricate pattern of polygons.